Multi-Man

 Multi-Man (Duncan Pramble) is a fictional character that has been both a superhero and a supervillain in DC Comics comic books, primarily as a villain for the Challengers of the Unknown.
 His first appearance was in Challengers of the Unknown #14 (July 1960), and the character quickly became a recurring enemy.
 He appeared in at least one issue a year through 1968.
-In 1965, Multi-Man brought several of the CotU villains together into a League of Challenger-Haters.
+In 1965, Multi-Man brought several of the Challengers' enemies together to form the League of Challenger-Haters.

 Fictional character biography

-Originally an enemy of the Challengers of the Unknown, Pramble consumes a substance known as "Liquid Light" found in an ancient temple.
-The effect of this substance is that whenever he dies, he resurrects with a different, random superpower, often becoming "energy beings" or monsters.
+Originally an enemy of the Challengers of the Unknown, Duncan Pramble consumes a substance known as "Liquid Light" found in an ancient temple.
+The effect of this substance is that whenever he dies, he resurrects with a different, random superpower, often becoming an energy being or monster.
 The side effect of this is that his head grows disproportionately large (with pointed ears and large eyes) and his body becomes small and weak.
 For years, he is one of the Challengers' most persistent foes, the founder of the League of Challenger-Haters and the creator of the giant android Multi-Woman.
 With the Challenger-Haters, he also battles the Doom Patrol on one occasion.

-With several other villains, Multi-Man becomes a member of the Injustice League, a team of out-of-luck supervillains who, when banding together, become even less successful than they have been in their individual careers.
+With several other villains, Multi-Man becomes a member of the Injustice League, a team of out-of-luck supervillains who, when banding together, become even less successful than in their individual careers.
 During this time, he reveals that his many deaths and resurrections have left him with a form of bipolar disorder.
-The Injustice League is defeated time and again by the Justice League International, at least when they are not making laughingstocks of themselves.
-Trying to reform, the members later become the core of the equally laughable hero team Justice League Antarctica.
-This JLA includes G'nort, who ends up saving the lives of the entire team.
-Like his compatriots, Pramble becomes an ardent supporter of Maxwell Lord, partly because he is the only one willing to hire them.
-His group even guards Lord when he is incapacitated by a bullet wound.
-The villains again later reform as the Injustice League as henchmen of Sonar.
+Trying to reform, the Injustice League's members later become the core of the equally laughable hero team Justice League Antarctica.
+Like his compatriots, Multi-Man becomes an ardent supporter of Maxwell Lord, partly because he is the only one willing to hire them.